daredumidu/ds-blog1/_posts/output.md

 Ensure that device is configured to use Secure Protocols.
 SSH rather than telnet connections.

-2.  **Secure network perimeter and internal network communication.**
+## 2. Secure network perimeter and internal network communication.**

 Use VLAN techniques segregate the internal network.